 1251 Gottfried Pl, Oxnard, CA 93030

 We’re located in Oxnard’s West Village neighborhood directly across the street from Norman R Brekke Elementary.
 From the 101, we are just off of Exit 61 – Rose Avenue!
-From the northbound exit, turn left on Rose (right from southbound), right onto Cesar Chavez Dr., then right onto Gottfried Pl—the park will be on your right!
+From the northbound exit, turn left on Rose (right from southbound), right onto Cesar Chavez Dr., then right onto Gottfried Pl—the park will be on your left!

 “The Gottfried Maulhardt farm house, one of the first on the Oxnard plain, should be considered the city’s most important historical asset.
 Your support will make the dream of preservation a reality”

 We’re working hard to bring our exhibits to our website and are so excited to share their stories with you.
 Soon you’ll be able to click on the Exhibitions to learn their stories; for now, have fun scrolling around!

 As a 501c(3) Nonprofit Organization, we rely on the generous contributions of people like you.
 We really appreciate any amount you are able and willing to support us and our mission.
 The forms below highlight some of our funds and our sponsorship opportunities.
 Donations can be made one-time or on an automatically recurring basis!
 You can make a donation in someone else’s honor or memory and have an e-card sent to your honoree.
 Upon completion, you will be provided with a receipt for your tax deductible donation.
 Again, seriously, we cannot thank you enough for all of your support to maintaining and improving the oldest buildings and pioneer settlement of the first farmers in the Oxnard Plain.
 THANK YOU!